A rough draft of the North Cascades Highway is dedicated on September 29, 1968.

 Noon arrived.
 No dignitaries.
 The Twisp Boy Scouts dutifully presented the colors, and the 15-member Winthrop High School Band struck up the Star Spangled Banner.
 (Even the member on crutches joined in.)
 The anthem ended, the music faded.
 Folks looked around, murmured in puzzlement.
 Nothing was happening.

 Finally at about 12:10 a helicopter arced out of the sky and landed in a whirl of dust.
 Out stepped U.S. Senator Warren Magnuson (1905-1989), resplendent in a crisp blue suit and raising a few snickers in the more casually attired crowd.
-Governor Dan Evans (b.
-1925) arrived in a highway department vehicle about 15 minutes later, notably sans coat or tie.
+Governor Dan Evans (1925-2024) arrived in a highway department vehicle about 15 minutes later, notably sans coat or tie.
 Mercifully, ceremonies finally kicked off.

 Wrong Way